luno/workflow/README.md

 func ParallelCount(instances int) Option
 ```

-- **Description:** Defines the number of instances of the workflow process.
+**Description:** Defines the number of instances of the workflow process.
 These instances are distributed consistently, each named to reflect its position (e.g., "consumer-1-of-5").
 This helps in managing parallelism in workflow execution.

-- **Parameters:**
-    - `instances`: The total number of parallel instances to create.
-- **Usage Example:**
+**Usage Example:**
 ```go
 b.AddStep(
     StepOne,